 Con: Overlooks risks

-iWave is a fundraising and nonprofit software solution helps fundraisers determine a prospective donor's capacity and inclination to give.
-Its platform can provide access to wealth and philanthropic records and profiles, which generate insights into a prospect's career history, personal interests, board affiliations, and philanthropic history.
+iWave is a fundraising and nonprofit software solution that helps fundraisers determine a prospective donor’s capacity and inclination to give.
+Its platform can provide access to wealth and philanthropic records and profiles, which generate insights into a prospect’s career history, personal interests, board affiliations, and philanthropic history.

 However, it does not offer information about a prospect’s risk profile, so further due diligence will be needed.

-Factary is an independent research agency and consultancy specialises in database screening, profiling, publications and research for the non-profit sectors.
+Factary is an independent research agency and consultancy specialising in database screening, profiling, publications and research for the non-profit sectors.
 It offers insights into the background, current involvements and capacity of your prospects and is available at a variety of different levels of detail.

 However, once again, relying on manual research can lead to delays.